CraigUffindall/DevOps-Course-Starter/README.md

 The project requires a number of secret keys in the .env file.
 Therse are API_KEY, API_TOKEN and TRELLO_BOARD_ID.

+The API_KEY should map to the Trello API key.
+The API_TOKEN should map to the Trello API token.
+The TRELLO_BOARD_ID should map to the Trello board ID.
+The Trello board should contain columns "To Do", "Doing" and "Done".

 ## Running the App

 Once the all dependencies have been installed, start the Flask app in development mode within the Poetry environment by running: